microsoft/AI-Immersion-Workshop/Deep Learning and the Microsoft Cognitive Toolkit/CNTK Hands-on in GPU DSVMs/README.md

 # CNTK and MNIST on a single GPU

-The CNTK_103D_MNIST_ConvolutionalNeuralNetwork notebook is a good example of a convolutional network applied to the MNIST dataset.
+The CNTK_103D_MNIST_ConvolutionalNeuralNetwork notebook, from the Introduction to Deep Learning & CNTK Hands-on folder in this repo (one level above this folder), is a good example of a convolutional network applied to the MNIST dataset.
 Here we'll show how it uses the GPU.

 nvidia-smi is a tool to show the processes running on a GPU, its utilization, and other useful information.
 It is available at the command line.
 To get a terminal through JupyterHub, go to the JupyterHub overview page, click New in the top-right corner, and select Terminal.
 You will get a new window that is running a bash terminal.
 From here, run nvidia-smi.
 You can also run nvidia-smi on a loop with the -lms option.
 Start nvidia-smi in a loop, then run the 103D notebook.
 Watch how the GPU memory is allocated, then the GPU utilization increases as the notebook begins training.
+You can use the outputs from nvidia-smi to tune hyperparameters, like the batch size, for best performance.

 ## X2Go